jackphillips7764/weechatScipts/README.md

 # weechatScipts
 Is a set of scripts written to send automatic responses when certain after certain messages in IRC.

+Just practice script for weechat.